GreptimeTeam/docs/docs/en/v0.4/developer-guide/datanode/storage-engine.md

 - [WAL][2]
   - Guarantees high durability for data that is not yet being flushed.
-  - Implemented based on the `Log Store` API, thus it doesn't care about the underlying storage media.
+  - Based on the `Log Store` API, thus it doesn't care about the underlying storage media.
   - Log records of the WAL can be stored in the local disk, or a distributed log service which implements the `Log Store` API.